simpleanalytics/docs/_docs/55_events/01_introduction.md

 ## Sequential by session

+> This is a feature in our next version

 In the dashboard you will see "Sequential by session" below the events funnel.
 When enabled the events happened in the same session.
 A session within Simple Analytics is usually one page view.
 If you have a SPA (Single Page Application) the session takes as long as the website is open.
 Then it includes multiple pages.
 Most people want to keep the settings "Sequential by session" disabled.

 ## Install embed script